 Jennie Lee (also known as Baroness Lee of Asheridge) was a Scottish politician and journalist, known for her upfront orating and strong socialist views.
-First elected as an MP in 1929, Lee spent much of her political career fighting against class struggle and for the increased funding of the arts, becoming the Minister for the Arts in 1954.
-Lee is credited as helping lay the foundation for the ‘University of Air’ later becoming the Open University, the largest University in the UK for undergraduate learning.
+First elected as an MP in 1929, Lee spent much of her political career fighting against class struggle and for the increased funding of the arts, becoming the first – and perhaps best – Minister for the Arts.
+Lee was the driving force behind the creation of a ‘University of Air’, overcoming significant opposition to found the Open University.
 A strong supporter of combating the inequality of class struggle, both Lee and her husband, Aneurin ‘Nye’ Bevan, were humanists and have left a significant impact on British politics.

-Jennie Lee was born on the 3rd November 1904 in Lochgelly, Fife, Scotland.
+Jennie Lee was born on 3 November 1904 in Lochgelly, Fife, Scotland.
 Being the daughter of a coal miner, she was born into the working class, something Lee never forgot about in her later life.
-Lee’s father, James Lee was a prominent member of the Independent Labour Party (ILP) and would regularly take Jennie to local meetings, massively influencing and shaping her political views.
-In 1922 she attended the University of Edinburgh as a trainee teacher, graduating in 1926, where she continued to teach for another 3 years.
+Lee’s father, James Lee, was a prominent member of the Independent Labour Party (ILP) and would regularly take Jennie to local meetings, influencing and shaping her political views.
+Lee won grants to attend the University of Edinburgh as a trainee teacher, gaining her MA, teaching certificate, and LLB BY 1926.

 Lee would become a prominent member of the ILP, often speaking at their events across Scotland.
 Her skills as an orator were remarkable and she was able to captivate an audience with ease.
-She was also a hit with the media due to her young age, good looks and passion for politics.
+She was also a hit with the media due to her young age, good looks, and evident passion for politics.
 Lee was selected by the ILP to run as their candidate for North Lanark in the 1929 by-election.
-Due to the fact that she was unable to vote (women younger than 30 were unable to vote until later that year), her campaign grew a lot of attention and became a headline story.
-Lee won the election, becoming the youngest MP of her time at the age of 24.
+Then still herself unable to vote, her campaign drew a lot of attention and became a headline story.
+Lee won the election, becoming the youngest MP of her time at the age of just 24.
 She made a strong impression during her maiden speech, accusing Winston Churchill (then Chancellor of the Exchequer) of ‘cant, corruption, and incompetence’.
-Lee was also different to the majority of her other female MP’s as she did not define herself as a feminist in same way her colleagues did.
-Due to the suffragette movement having been before her time Lee saw the battle of the sexes irrelevant and inferior to the concept of class struggle.
+Lee was also set apart from many of her fellow women MPs in her broad dismissal of feminism.
+Lee viewed the battle of the sexes as inferior to the concept of class struggle.
 Lee’s time in parliament was however, short-lived and she lost her seat in the 1931 election.

-In the years before the Second World War, Lee turned to political journalism.
-While following the political drama that plagued the Labour party during this period, Lee met Aneurin “Nye” Bevan, a Labour MP.
-Sharing similar beliefs and urge to quell class inequality, the two became closer and closer, eventually getting married in 1934.
+In the years before the Second World War, Lee turned to political journalism, and continued to lecture, broadcast, and campaign.
+She helped Nye Bevan (who she married in 1934), Stafford Cripps, William Mellor, and Michael Foot to launch Tribune and the Unity campaign, which sought to unite left-wing political forces in anti-fascism.
 During the war Lee served in the Ministry of Aircraft Production and as a political correspondent before being re-elected in 1945 as the Labour MP for Cannock.